 It is that which is yet to be—health, let us say, or a man—that, owing to its being of such and such characters, necessitates the pre-existence or previous production of this and that antecedent; and not this or that antecedent which, because it exists or has been generated, makes it necessary that health or a man is in, or shall come into, existence.
 (PA I.1 640a4–7)20

 Necessity is hypothetical or retrospective in natural science, rather than being progressive or prospective (PA I.1 642a9–14).
-It is because the process of generation is for the form that we need to begin with the form.
-This is why, Aristotle says, we need to study the nature of animals that are already formed, and then turn back to examine the process by which they are formed.
+It is because the process of generation gives rise to the form that we need to begin with the form.
+This is why Aristotle says we need to study the nature of animals that are already formed, and then turn back to examine the process by which they are formed.
 Empedocles is therefore mistaken, he says, to say that the spine is segmented because it was accidentally broken in the conditions of the womb (PA I.1 640a18–28).

 Let me summarize this overview of the terms and basic structure of generation.
 This section began by distinguishing the senses of material, form, and composite, establishing that what is generated is the individual this (or its attributes), which is both an aspectual composite of form and material, and multiple in material parts.
 I then examined the way genetic processes are, on the one hand, discontinuous, since a thing goes from being one subject (e.g., wine) to being another (e.g., vinegar).
 On the other hand, there is a genetic continuum between not-being (e.g., not-vinegar) and being (e.g., vinegar), which, I showed, is constituted retrospectively.
 I then reconciled the discontinuity of the subject with the continuity of changes in its parts: although the parts on their own do not form a whole, for the genetic process to reach completion is for them to coalesce into a whole being, that is, to gain the capacity to be a whole.
 It is then that we say this particular thing has come to be.
 In what follows, I will draw out what is implicit in this discussion, namely, that Aristotle takes both material and form to be sources.
 To do so is to reinterpret the categorical terms as energetic beings.